COVID-19 & Blood Donation

 - CBC only notifies blood donors of test results when they are positive.
-Even though our intention is to test every donation, it is possible your unit may not be tested for the coronavirus antibodies.
+It is possible your unit may not be tested for the coronavirus antibodies.
 If you are not notified of a positive test result indicating the detection of coronavirus antibodies, you should not assume you had a negative test result.

 Additional information related to the use of convalescent plasma:

 - COVID-19 convalescent plasma has not been approved or licensed by FDA;